FAQs

 What do I receive if I select Jumper/Sweatshirt/Cardigan as a Uniform Item?

 We will supply what we have available from stock in the correct size and colour.
 We don’t supply cardigans to boys.
-We are most likely to supply round-neck sweatshirts to primary children and more traditional V-neck school jumpers to high school children.
+We are most likely to supply round-neck sweatshirts to primary children and more traditional V-neck school jumpers to high school pupils.
 Please provide any other information for us in the box provided if you have a particular preference.

 How long will it take before the uniform pack is ready?